apollographql/apollo-ios/docs/source/swift-scripting.md

     import ApolloCodegenLib
     ```

-7. Run `swift run`.
+7. Run `swift run` in Terminal - you should still be in the same directory where the `Package.swift` file was checked out, and this is the proper place to run it.
 This will download dependencies, then build and run your package.
 This should create an output of `"Hello, world!"`, confirming that the package and its dependencies are set up correctly.

 Now it's time to use the executable to do some stuff for you!